BearAtSki/illustrator-scripts/README.md

 This repo is for my personal collection of Illustrator scripts.

-Some of these scripts were written by me, some of them written by other humans on the internet.
+Some of these scripts were written by me, some of them written by other humans on the internet - and labeled accordingly.